getporter/porter/docs/content/docs/quickstart/bundles.md

 ```

 ## Looking at a Bundle
-When Porter creates a bundle it takes a user provided `porter.yaml` and generates a `bundle.json` that is then added to the OCI image that is pushed to your container registry.
+When Porter creates a bundle it takes a user provided `porter.yaml` and generates a [CNAB](https://cnab.io/) `bundle.json` that is added to the OCI image that is pushed to your container registry.
 To keep things easy on the eyes, we will be reviewing a `porter.yaml`.

 ```yaml